awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_rds_web_app/Readme.md

 + Create script files
 + Set up the RDS instance
 + Create a JAR file for the application
-+ Deploy the application to AWS Elastic Beanstalk.
++ Deploy the application to AWS Elastic Beanstalk

 ## Prerequisites